TSP-hork/Robotic_Manipulator_HSPS/hardware/docs/components.md

 **Comment**
 **2025-09-16** : I change ADC from `STM32G474CEU6` to `STM32G431RBT6` cuz second is cheapest and have same 3 parallel ADC. we anyway want just this function and strengh is not priority for that. `STM32G431RBT6` will work like 20% of max power and for `STM32G474CEU6` its mb 12-15%.
 But why i really change ADC is my mistake, i dont know how but i found `STM32G474CEU6` with price 2$ and now i tryed found it again and found only prices over 6$ i think google give me price for another MC (i think price for  `STM32G431RBT6` cuz it 2$) and i dont checked name for MC cuz was happy for this low price, dont repeat my mistakes recheck names for MC

+**Comment**
+**2025-11-18** : I discovered this at the final routing stage.
+The LM1117 requires output capacitors with a specific ESR (Equivalent Series Resistance), typically found in tantalum capacitors.
+Using low-ESR ceramic capacitors will cause it to oscillate and generate massive noise on the output.
+**WARNING** : If you use an LM1117 with only ceramic caps, your circuit WILL NOT WORK.
+Be really careful.
+Just don't use it in new designs.

 # 22.09.2025 "components for MOTHERboard"